 No Protestant denomination upheld contraception before century 20.
-I cite (below) a passage from a document I wrote several years ago and referenced earlier, The Taproot of America's Holocaust: Child Aversion, Contraception, and Church Silence (posted at PleaseLetMeLive.org).
-The author of the quote is gifted Christian researcher Brian Clowes, PhD, who authored The Pro-Life Activist's Encyclopedia, a truly monumental resource, and other publications.
-Multiple authors have drawn the same conclusion as Clowes, who wrote:
+I cite (below) a passage from a document I wrote several years ago and referenced earlier, The Taproot of America's Holocaust: Child Aversion, Contraception, and Church Silence (posted currently at PleaseLetMeLive.org).
+The author of the extended quote is gifted Christian researcher Brian Clowes, PhD, who authored The Pro-Life Activist's Encyclopedia (a truly monumental compilation of abortion related data) and other valuable resources.
+Multiple authors have drawn the same conclusion as Clowes, who in another extensive publication wrote: